srush/parallax/README.md

 # Parallax

-A module-system for an imaginary language.
+A pure module-system for a deep imaginary language.

 <img width=450px src="https://developers.google.com/web/updates/images/2016/12/performant-parallaxing/parallax.jpg">

-Parallax is a prototype for a module system for a pure, functional, deep learning programming languages like JAX.
+Parallax is a prototype for a module system for JAX.
 Unfortunately I don't have enough time to learn JAX, so this is my implementation of pure, immutable modules for PyTorch.